ome/omero-documentation/omero/sysadmins/unix/server-debian10-ice36.rst

 the version installed on Debian 10.
 This means that it is not possible to connect to an OMERO.server using any OMERO clients e.g. the Java Desktop client, the OMERO.web client or the CLI.
-The parameter ``@SECLEVEL=0``, enabling the weaker ciphers, needs to be set in order to allow connection.
+Run:

 .. literalinclude:: walkthrough/walkthrough_debian10.sh
     :start-after: #start-seclevel